ApiTreeCZ/toolbox/CONTRIBUTING.md

 ### 1. Create a Feature Branch

-To work on a new feature or fix, create a new branch from the `develop` branch.
+To work on a new feature or fix, create a new branch from the `main` branch.
 Name your branch descriptively.

 ```bash
 git checkout -b feature/my-feature